maddisondesigns/ephemeris/readme.txt

 == Changelog ==

+= 1.5.1 =
+- Add Extended Block Style for Core Group block to enable constraining content width of inner blocks
+- Fix layout of AlignWide and AlignFull Group Blocks
+- Fix default color for Cover Blocks due to Block Editor CSS being so strict
+- Fix social icons so that right-aligned icons are also text aligned right
+- Removed 100vh from Cover Block style
+- Update Customizer code with latest version of custom controls including improved color picker
+- Update Font Awesome to v6.5.1
+- Update Twitter social icon with X icon

 = 1.5.0 =
 - Load fonts from [Bunny Fonts](https://bunny.net/fonts) rather than Google Fonts.
 Bunny Fonts is a drop-in replacement for Google Fonts, but without the tracking.
 Bunny Fonts has zero logging, no data sharing and is completetely GDPR Compliant.